eodnjs7783/uel/cfe/modules/srl/README.md

 - Astrodynamics and Control Lab, Yonsei University

 # Update
+- 25/07/23 : Add member `ReadBytes` in struct `CFE_SRL_IO_Param_t`
+    - This member is used for **Checking the actual readed bytes during transaction**
+    - Only applied to `UART, CAN`
+    - You don't need to do anything further, just check the value after the transaction

 - 25/07/18 : Add member `Interval` in struct `CFE_SRL_IO_Param_t`
     - This member is used for **time term between Write -> Read**
     - Only applid to `UART, CAN`